QuentinRa/blog.quentinra.dev/maths/graph/manip/bfs.md

 [Go back](..#sorting-and-search)

-In French it's called ``Parcours en largeur``.
-You will pick a vertex, mark it's neighbor until each vertex neighbor are marked.
+In French it's called `Parcours en largeur`.
+You will pick a vertex, mark its neighbors until each vertex's neighbors are marked.

 **Algorithm**

 * randomly pick a starting vertex
-* init a list of the next vertex to check
+* add your vertex's neighbors in a list $S$
-* mark it
+* mark your vertex
-* then until you have vertex in the list
+* then until you have a vertex in the list $S$
-  * pick one
+  * pick the first vertex
+  * mark it, and remove it from $S$
-  * add the vertex neighbors, if they are not marked or in the list
+  * add its neighbors in $S$, if they aren't already inside, or already marked

 Complexity: $O(|V|+|E|)$.